 Itineraries & Tours

-The coast of Lake Huron is an excellent location for birding.
-The Sunrise Coast Birding Trail includes 145 miles long Northeastern Lower Michigan and is a destination for bird enthusiasts.
+Not just for the birds!
+Explore Sunrise Coast Birding Trail– The coast of Lake Huron is an excellent location for birding.
+The Sunrise Coast Birding Trail includes 145 miles along Northeastern Lower Michigan and is a destination for bird enthusiasts.
 Download the Trail map and start exploring!
+Thunder Bay Audubon Society has also put together a number of great birding spots in and around Alpena, check out the list.

-Explore the shipwrecks of the Thunder Bay National Marine Sanctuary.
+Legends of Thunder Bay: Glass-bottom Boat Shipwreck Viewing– Explore the shipwrecks of the Thunder Bay National Marine Sanctuary.
 The crystal clear waters and our large ‘glass bottom’ viewing wells allow you to dive the wrecks – without getting wet.
-During our 2-hour cruise you will experience the magnificently preserved shipwrecks and the scenic shorelines of Thunder Bay.
-Learn the exciting tales of many famous ships and the history, legends and lore of Lake Huron.
+During our 2-hour cruise, you will experience the magnificently preserved shipwrecks and the scenic shorelines of Thunder Bay.
+Learn the exciting tales of many famous ships and the history, legends, and lore of Lake Huron.
 Get tickets for the tour here.

-In the days before ship-to-shore radio and global positioning systems, lighthouses were the only signposts on the Great Lakes.
-If you couldn’t see them or the stars and sun, you were driving blind.
-This self-guided driving tour encompasses 20 key maritime destinations while following the journey of the Durston during the great storm of 1913.
-You can check out the tour by downloading Lighthouse Exploration Adventure Guide.
-You may also stop by the Community Development Building in Alpena and pick up a printed copy of the tour.
+Lighthouse Self-guided Tour– In the days before ship-to-shore radio and global positioning systems, lighthouses were the only signposts on the Great Lakes.
+If you couldn’t see them, or the stars and the sun, you were driving blind.
+This self-guided driving tour encompasses 20 key maritime destinations while following the journey during the great storm of 1913.
+You can check out the tour by downloading Lighthouse Exploration Adventure Guide and by reading our blog The 7 Lighthouse Adventure.
+You may also stop by the Alpena Visitor Welcome Center in Alpena and pick up a printed copy of the tour.

-There are about 100 of these natural geologic wonders in the Alpena area and 200 across Northern Michigan.
+Sinkholes– There are about 100 of these natural geologic wonders in the Alpena area, and 200 across Northern Michigan.
 Only the Stevens Twin Sinks, the Bruski Sink, and “Mystery Valley”-Sunken Lake are open for public viewing.
-You can download the Sinkhole Exploration & Adventure Guide or pick up one up at the Community Development Building.
+You can download the Sinkhole Adventure Guide, or pick up one up at the Alpena Visitor Welcome Center at 420 N. Second Ave, Alpena.

-Visitors can enjoy beautifully restored and preserved historic homes along tree-lined Washington Avenue and the U.S. 23 and M-32 corridors.
 Alpena’s historic homes, some dating back to the 19th century, capture the look and spirit of a long-past era.
-Examples of Gothic Revival, Italianate, Romanesque and early 20th century Commercial, Beaux arts and Renaissance revival structures can be found.
-Download the Historic Tour or pick up a copy at the Community Development Building.
+Examples of Gothic Revival, Italianate, Romanesque and early 20th-century Commercial, Beaux arts and Renaissance revival structures can be found throughout historic Downtown Alpena.
+Download the Historic Tour to plan your walking adventure through time.

 Maritime Heritage Trail